Len-LoBo/smallsh/readme.txt

 Program: smallsh
 Description: A shell written in C with a limited number of built in commands.
-Non-built in commands are passed to the OS.
+Non-built in commands are simply passed to the OS.

 Instructions For Command Line Compilation
 ----------------------------------------------------